pieter-degroote/UltimateKEYS-testing/README.md

 Belgian AZERTY layouts in AHK (overlay scripts for US QWERTY).
 These scripts can also be used to learn about the different key remappings and assignments in AutoHotkey.

+## Romanian Programmers :

+A keyboard layout (for AutoHotkey), tailored for Romanian programmers.
+See the folder **`romanian-prog`** for the overlay scripts and images.

 ## Switching between 'classic' and 'SW' operation with Scroll Lock

 This version allows you to switch dynamically between 'classic' and 'SW' by using the Scroll Lock.